Pauly D Denies Cheating On Ex In Tense Moment On MTV’s ‘Double Shot At Love’

 In the new series, DelVecchio and his best pal, Jersey Shore star Vinny Guadagnino, are heading up a dating show where they are searching for love from a group of 20 women, each with distinct looks, personalities, and ideas.

-Throughout the series, set in California, the two will be visited by Jersey Shore stars Ronnie Ortiz-Magro, Jenni Farley, Deena Nicole Cortese, and Nicole “Snooki” Polizzi. who will weigh in on the women and their chances of finding love with their friends.
+Throughout the series, set in California, the two will be visited by Jersey Shore stars Ronnie Ortiz-Magro, Jenni Farley, Deena Nicole Cortese, and Nicole “Snooki” Polizzi, who will weigh in on the women and their chances of finding love with their friends.

-The Inquisitr previously reported that in episode 1 of the limited series, fans were introduced to the female contestants, a group of hopefuls who were either personal trainers, yoga instructors, self-proclaimed “guidettes,” and women with large Instagram followings.
+The Inquisitr previously reported that in Episode 1 of the limited series, fans were introduced to the female contestants, a group of hopefuls who were personal trainers, yoga instructors, self-proclaimed “guidettes,” and women with large Instagram followings.

-After starting the series with a prank where half the women were led to believe that Guadagnino was the sole bachelor on the show and the other half, that DelVecchio was the guy up for grabs, the women go face-to-face tonight as they realize they had been pranked by the Jersey Shore stars as they realize they have a chance at love with either man.
+After starting the series with a prank where half the women were led to believe that Guadagnino was the sole bachelor on the show and the other half believed DelVecchio was the guy up for grabs, the women go face-to-face tonight as they realize they had been pranked by the Jersey Shore stars as they realize they have a chance at love with either man.
 How they will react remains to be seen.

 A Double Shot at Love with DJ Pauly D and Vinny airs tonight at 8 p.m. on MTV.